 This guest post is part of the #ThisisDeployment series, where a variety of military spouses share their deployment lessons and experiences.
-Here, Julie Martinez shares her lessons learned during her Army fiance’s deployment.
+Here, Julie Martinez shares her first deployment tips learned during her Army fiancé’s deployment.

-My husband and I got engaged right before he deployed for the first time around 2 years ago.
-I wasn’t really in the Army life yet, as we had only been dating for about 6 months at the time.
+My husband and I got engaged right before he deployed for the first time around two years ago.
+I wasn’t really in the Army life yet, as we had only been dating for about six months at the time.
 I was a college student and lived in a college town, so most of the people I knew were in that same stage of life.

 I didn’t know any military spouses or families or even other military girlfriends.
 And while I had family and friends who were sympathetic towards me while I was going through the separation of deployment, I didn’t have anyone to relate to.

 It was a challenging time in life because I didn’t know anything about the “Emotional Cycle of Deployment” or “Deployment Meltdowns.”
 I’m not a very emotional person, so I didn’t expect deployment to hit me so hard.
 After all, we weren’t married yet, and I was keeping myself busy with school and work and extracurricular activities.
 I was honestly taken aback by how quickly I could go from one end of the emotional spectrum to the other.

 Things I didn’t know about the first deployment